Khmer Empire: Art and architecture

 Bronze is an alloy composed primarily of copper and tin.
 It was a preferred material for representing Hindu and Buddhist deities in Angkor and throughout the Khmer Empire.
 The Khmer regarded bronze as a noble substance, associated with prosperity and success, and it held cultural significance for many centuries.
 A bronze statue of Vishnu is considered the "Mona Lisa of Cambodia or the "Venus de Milo of Cambodia".
 It was discovered in 1936 by Frenchman Maurice Glaize in what was once the West Mebon temple on an island in Angkor's largest pond.
-The statue is estimated to have been made in the 11th century and would have been between 5-6 meters long.
+The statue is estimated to have been made in the 11th century and would have been between 5-6 metres long.

 List of architectural styles during Angkor period: